skypilot-org/skypilot/docs/source/reservations/reservations.rst

 .. hint::

-    If you have a capacity block with a starting time in the future, you can use SkyPilot to launch a job on that capacity block as soon as the starting date comes, i.e. ``sky jobs launch --region us-east-1 --gpus H100:8 task.yaml``, so you don't have to wake up at 4:30am PDT to launch your job on a newly available capacity block.
+    If you have a capacity block with a starting time in the future, you can run ``sky jobs launch --region us-east-1 --gpus H100:8 task.yaml`` and let SkyPilot to automatically wait until the starting time comes, so you don't have to wake up at 4:30am PDT to launch your job on a newly available capacity block.

 GCP reservations